codio/site/source/docs/teacher/create/addstudents.html.md

 full_width: true
 ---

+You can add students to your organization in two ways

+1. Add them to the Organization only.
+1. Add them to a Class, which will also add them to the Organization.

+### Adding a student to the organization only
+An administrator user should click on their user name from the dashboard and then select the Organization shown towards the bottom of the page.
+Next, select Organization Settings and scroll down until you find the "Invitation Token" section.

+Copy the Invite URL field and send this to the student via email or place the token in a web page.
+When accessed, the student will be taken through a signup process and added to the organization automatically.
+If the student already has a Codio account then organization assignment will be made.

+### Adding a student to a class

 You can add students to your organisation and your class in one easy step by giving each student a unique two-word phrase called a token.
 A student will create a Codio account, enter the token and will automatically be added to the your organisation and the correct class.
 To do this follow the steps below: